 Football was gaining a foothold in the Ivy League colleges and some of the big Northern cities, and was bound to arrive sooner or later.

-Football was all around, and was bound to get here sooner or later.
-But Knoxville has a peculiar connection to the original inspiration for American football shared by few football cities in America.
+Football was all around, but Knoxville has a peculiar connection to the original inspiration for American football shared by few football cities in America.

 Whether orange-blooded Vol fans want to admit it or not, our interest in football may have come, at least indirectly, from British literature.